Patience

 After she had a miscarriage in the middle of the night, Patience Russo decided not to call 911.

-She says she didn't feel like she needed to go to the hospital and didn't want to leave her kids.
+She says she didn't feel like she needed to go to to the hospital and didn't want to leave her kids.

-Patience says she kept what happened to herself until she found the support group on Facebook and wrote her post about Abel.
+Patients says she kept what happened to herself until she found the support group on Facebook and wrote her post about Abel.

 And that Facebook post is what ultimately makes its way through a couple of different people to the sheriff's deputy.

+Deputy Jacqueline Mitchum and patients already knew each other.
 Winnemaka is a very small town, and they took their kids to the same babysitter.

-Jack Mitchum actually was friends, you know, quite good friends with the babysitter, and they would often talk about patients.
+Jack Mitchum actually was friends, you know, quite good friends with the babysitter and they would often talk about patients.

+You know, the babysitter spent a lot of time with patience's kids.
 So, you know, she would sort of confide in Jack Mitchum and talk to her about kind of

 what was going on with patients, sort of how often she was taking care of patients' kids.
+And I think there was a lot of conversation about patience's parenting.

 About a month after Patience had the miscarriage, the babysitter told Jacqueline she thought Patience had been pregnant and gotten rid of her baby.